hossama7med8666/JR-Hossam-portfolio/README.md

 # JR-Hossam-portfolio
 Example data scince portfolio
 # Project 1: Laptop-Price-Predictor-LPP-
+*Hi

-*Hallo, Create a UI that can predict the price of laptop *Data from kaggle
+*Create a UI that can predict the price of laptop *Data from kaggle
 *Build a clint facing API